Current COVID vaccines appear protective against variants, WHO Europe says

 “All COVID-19 virus variants that have emerged so far do respond to the available, approved vaccines,” Kluge told a media briefing.

-Countries across Europe are rolling out vaccines from several drugmakers, including Pfizer (PFE.N), Moderna, AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N).
+Countries across Europe are rolling out vaccines from several drugmakers, including Pfizer, Moderna, AstraZeneca and Johnson & Johnson.

 Since the latest concerning variant, known as B.1.617, was first identified in India, it has spread to at least 26 countries out of the 53 in the WHO’s European Region, Kluge said - “from Austria, to Greece, Israel to Kyrgyzstan”.